-Race Route (2010-2019): A safety concern from the 2002 route was with zig-zags section with high-speed front runners hurtling through lower speed backmarkers.
+Race Route (2010-2019): A safety concern from the original route was with zig-zags section with high-speed front runners descending through lower speed backmarkers.
 Hence the decision was taken to move the descent route onto the northern spur creating a circular route to avoid fast descending runners meeting slower ones at the zig-zags.

 Revised Route (2002-2009): With crops in the lower fields the route was diverted to the main track for the 2002 race.
 This also stopped the queues for the stiles.
-The route change added an additional 200m to the length of the race.
+The route change added an additional 200m to the length of the race but removed the stiles.

 Original Route (1960-2000): headed diagonally up the fields from the waterworks on the public footpath.